GuillaumeStaermanML/FIF/README.rst

 FIF : Functional Isolation Forest
 =========================================

-This repository hosts Python code of the Functional Isolation Forest algorithms and its extension to Multivariate functional data.
-Here we provide the source code for the algorithms as well as example notebooks to help get started.
+This repository hosts Python code of the Functional Isolation Forest algorithm.
+Here we provide the source code using cython/c++ and the old version in python.
+The c++ code is highly inspired from the incredible work of https://github.com/sahandha/eif and is ~40x times faster than the old version.

 =========================================